JuliaCollections/DataStructures.jl/README.rst

   is a token (i.e., ``sc`` is a container and ``st`` is a semitoken).
   Note the double-parentheses in the calling syntax: the argument of ``deref`` is  a token, which is defined to be a 2-tuple.
-  This returns the (key, value) 2-entry tuple in Julia 0.3 and a key=>value pair in Julia 0.4/0.5 pointed to by the token for SortedDict and SortedMultiDict.
+  This returns a key=>value pair. pointed to by the token for SortedDict and SortedMultiDict.
-  Note that in any one of Julia 0.3/0.4/0.5, the syntax ``k,v=deref((sc,st))`` is valid because Julia automatically iterates over the two entries of the Pair in order to assign ``k`` and ``v``.
+  Note that the syntax
+  ``k,v=deref((sc,st))`` is valid because Julia automatically iterates over the two entries of the Pair in order to assign ``k`` and ``v``.
   For SortedSet this returns a key.
 Time: O(1)